 Financial markets play a vital role in sending information signals to the private sector, shaping resource allocation, and processing information.
 However, prior to 1991, Indian financial markets were a highly controlled sector.
 For instance, bank deposit and lending were controlled by the government.
 The government tried to channel investment into certain sectors-in effect, planning the real economy.
 India also had an interest rate regime that did not reflect market realities.
-In essence, the real and financial sectors worked in tandem to prevent any marketled investment and growth.
-In chapter 25, "Domestic Financial Sector Reforms," Shubhashis Gangopadhyay and S. K. Shanthi discuss domestic financial sector reforms in India since 1991.
+In essence, the real and financial sectors worked in tandem to prevent any market-led investment and growth.
+In chapter 25, "Domestic Financial Sector Reforms," Shubhashis Gangopadhyay and S. K. Shanthi discuss domestic financial sector (p.
+20) reforms in India since 1991.
 The authors discuss banking sector reforms at length and argue that although Indian financial markets have increased their efficiency in the postreform phase, India still needs to develop an active and more dynamic bond market and make the bankruptcy market more efficient.
 This chapter also discusses the global financial crisis of 2007-2009 and how Indian financial markets behaved during that time.
 This crisis was especially significant because this was the first time that a liberalized Indian financial market was facing an external shock.
-The authors suggest that the chain of causation during the crisis was more from the real sector to the financial sector rather than the other way round (as in the United States).
-The chapter discusses what form financial regulation will take going into the future.
-The chapter also voices a growing acceptance among policy makers around the world-that the macroeconomic effects of financial regulations will be important in rethinking macroeconomic policy.
+The authors suggest that the chain of causation during the crisis was more from the real sector to the financial regulation will take going into the future.
+The chapter also voices a growing acceptance among policy makers around the world-that the macroeconomic effects of financial regulations will be important in rethinking macroeconomic policy.40